For information on COVID-19 treatments or to schedule your vaccine appointment, visit uwhealth.org/covid

 Wear a mask that covers your nose and mouth when in a health care setting

-For patients having telemedicine/video appointments, we offer throat swab testing at a drive-thru site.
+For patients having telemedicine/video appointments, we offer throat swab testing at a drive-through site.

 For patients over 6 years of age who are having telemedicine/video appointments, learn how to set up and use a spirometer.